harystyleseze/core-testnet-validator-node-installer/README.md

    - **View Installation Log**: View the logs from the installation process.
    - **Start/Stop Node**: Start or stop the validator node.
    - **Log Monitoring Dashboard**: Access the live log viewing dashboard.
+   - **Admin Dashboard**: Access the new Admin Dashboard for advanced node management and maintenance.
    - **Exit**: Exit the installer.

 ### Installation Flow